-The Strata Property Agents of British Columbia (SPABC) plays an important role in providing professional development opportunities and research to its strata management brokerage members and their teams.
+One of the mandates of Strata Property Agents of British Columbia (SPABC) is helping members improve skills.
+As a result, professional development opportunities are arranged all year.
+We also share industry research with strata management brokerage members and their teams.

 “One of the goals of SPABC is to keep our members current on the latest developments in this exciting sector, from industry updates to legislative changes,” says association president Andrew Seaton of REMAX/dWell.

-SPABC’s professional development initiatives include member meetings that provide deep insight into industry issues and changes in regulations.
-We invite our members to submit ideas for future speaker topics and panels.
+SPABC’s professional development initiatives include regular member meetings with experts.
+Those experts provide deep insight into industry issues and changes in regulations.
+Members can also submit ideas for future speaker topics and panels.

-Our members also benefit from SPABC’s membership in the Professional Association of Managing Agents (PAMA), a non-profit organization founded in 1970 to promote professional and ethical residential property management.
-SPABC members wishing to advance their knowledge of the industry can take advantage of numerous professional development opportunities through PAMA, which offers seminars and webinars on key topics in residential property management.
+Members benefit from SPABC’s membership in the Professional Association of Managing Agents (PAMA).
+PAMA is a non-profit organization promoting professional and ethical residential property management.
+SPABC members planning to advance their knowledge of the industry can take advantage of numerous professional development opportunities through PAMA.
+There are several seminars and webinars available on key topics in residential property management.

-Langara College also offers a number of courses in property management, including residential and commercial courses along courses in Negotiation and Dispute Resolution, Capital Improvement Planning and more.
+Langara College also offers a number of courses in property management.
+The program includes residential and commercial courses as well as Negotiation and Dispute Resolution, Capital Improvement Planning and more.

 Property Management – Residential